developersIndia/.github/CODE_OF_CONDUCT.md

 1. No revealing another's private information against their wishes (doxing).
 1. No stalking or intimidation, online or otherwise.
 1. No spamming, trolling, flaming, or other disruptions of the peace.
-1. No advocating or threatening of any of the above behaviors.
+1. No advocating or threatening of any of the above behaviours.

 ## Where this Code of Conduct upholds